-If you want traditional holiday activities while visiting Florida, there’s a number of ways to get your Christmas-y fix.
+If you want traditional holiday activities while visiting Florida, there are several ways to get your Christmas-y fix.
 Here are 8 ways to have a Christmas Celebration in Florida.

 Theme Park Events

 Perhaps the best way to experience Christmas celebrations in Florida, especially on a grand scale, is to be at the theme parks.
-Walt Disney World, Universal and Sea World offer a number of holiday events sure to put you in the Christmas Spirit.
+Walt Disney World, Universal and Sea World offer several holiday events sure to put you in the Christmas Spirit.

 Universal has two big events going on during December.
 The first is the Macy’s Thanksgiving Day Parade.
 Select floats and balloons from the 90-year-old parade are brought from New York to Orlando and make their way through Universal Studios daily.
 The second big event is Grinchmas at Islands of Adventure.
 Visit the Grinch in Whoville as well as watch a spectacular show based on How the Grinch Stole Christmas.
 It is beautifully done.